 - I used carrot chips that I bought from the grocery store and chopped those.
 The texture is great because they have grooves and I honestly think it makes for prettier presentation.
 Bonus: I always have these in my veggie drawer because our toddler eats them.

 - Add small tabs of butter on top of the potato layer if you’d like some extra crispy brown spots.
-Trust me on this one, try it.
-It’s delicious.

 - A layer of parmesan or cheddar cheese on top of the potatoes is heavenly.
 Because everything is better with cheese… right?